emiliebumatay/portfolio/README.md

 </div>

 - **Hidden risks in under-spending:** *HR & Admin* presents the opposite problem, significantly under-spending their budget by nearly **₱3.49M**.
 While this appears as a saving, a large negative variance often indicates delayed projects, deferred hiring, or operational bottlenecks that require investigation.
 - **Data governance gaps:** There is **₱2.96M** (3.8% of total spend) currently unassigned to any department.
-This represents an internal data tracking gap the cmompromises budget accountability.
+This represents an internal data tracking gap the compromises budget accountability.
-## Visualizations
+## Executive Dashboard
 [Power BI visualizations here]
 ## Recommendations
 - Implement Monthly Budget Tracking: Instead of reviewing spending at the end of the year when it's too late, we should track budget vs actual spend monthly.
 This will let management catch overspending early and enforce discipline before it gets out of hand.